Compression and Conditional Emulation of Climate Model Output

-Compression methods are classically categorized as lossfree and lossy, where the former implies an exact reconstruction of the data, and the latter implies some loss of information \citep{sayood2012introduction}.
-The popular \textit{gzip} method, for example, is a lossfree method.
-While the exact preservation of information is an attractive feature, lossfree compression methods have proven ineffective with many scientific applications due to the random nature of the trailing digits of the floating-point data (e.g., \citet{lindstrom06}, \citet{bicer13}).
-The application of lossy data compression to climate data is still in its infancy, so to obtain a better understanding of its effects, \citet{baker2014} investigated lossy compression in the context of ensemble variability and determined that a compression rate of 5:1 was achievable for yearly-averaged variables.
-The method that provided the best results was the \textit{fpzip} algorithm \citep{lindstrom06}, which truncates a specified number of least significant bits during the conversion of floating-point values to integers.
-One drawback, however, of \textit{fpzip}, along with all other deterministic lossy compression algorithms, is the lack of uncertainty measures provided with the compressed data.
+The application of lossy data compression to climate data is still in its infancy, so to obtain a better understanding of its effects, \citet{baker2014} investigated lossy compression in the context of ensemble variability and determined that a compression ratio of 5:1 produced acceptable results for yearly-averaged variables.
+The best results came from the \textit{fpzip} algorithm \citep{lindstrom06}, which truncates a specified number of least significant bits during the conversion of floating-point values to integers.
+One drawback of \textit{fpzip}, along with all other deterministic lossy compression algorithms, is the lack of uncertainty measures provided with the compressed data.